frame-lang/frame-docs/advanced_frame/runtime.rst

                 next_compartment.forward_event = None

 This completes our exploration of the kernel aspect to the runtime.
-Next we will take a look at system instantiation and how system parameters are intialized.
+Next we will take a look at system instantiation and how system parameters are initialized.

-System Initalization
+System Initialization
 -----------

 There are three aspects of system startup that are parameterized and can be initialized upon system instantiation: